 - Some providers still block Inline Images

 Be careful when you send your emails to Outlook 2007+, Hotmail and Yahoo!.
 These email providers are still not on board with embedding images in emails and they will appear blocked.

 When it comes to engaging email campaigns, dynamic and thoughtful images are a marketer’s best friend.
 Just take the following into account:

 - Image size – use heavy images for your Web or landing page and lighter images for your email to increase loading time and avoid spam traps;

 - Keep the text-to-image ratio to 50/50 or even 60/40 to avoid spam traps and diversify email content for your subscribers;

-Using the Mailigen Inline Images feature takes only one click.
+Using the Mailigen Inline Images Feature takes only one click.
 In the first step of creating a campaign in the Mailigen system, mark the checkbox “Send campaign with Inline Images” and you’re done!
 Easy, right?

-Don’t waste effort making email templates that achieve only half the success that they could.
-Using the Mailigen Inline Images feature will benefit your brand awareness, click-through rate and customer engagement, saving you time to perfect your marketing strategy.
+Don’t waste effort making email templates that achieve only half the success that could.
+Using Mailigen Inline Images feature will benefit your brand awareness, click-through rate and customer engagement, saving you time to perfect your marketing strategy.